8 min read

 Most breaches do not start with a zero-day.
 They start with a phishing email, a misconfigured service account, an MFA prompt approved at the wrong moment, or a helpdesk agent socially engineered into a password reset.
 AI accelerates all of those paths too.
 Spear phishing that previously required skilled manual targeting can now be produced at volume with accurate contextual detail drawn from automated OSINT.
 Automated reconnaissance maps misconfigured assets faster than any human red team.
 The human and configuration layer of the attack surface does not get harder to exploit because Glasswing exists.

 A Mythos-ready programme that focuses on vulnerability management is better than what most organisations had six months ago.
-It still leaves this layer largely unaddressed.
+It still leaves the other layers largely unaddressed.

 The Attack Surface Is Growing Faster Than the Response

 There is a second problem the Glasswing conversation has not fully absorbed.
-The attack surface itself is in active expansion, and it is happening before Mythos-class capability is widely available.
+The attack surface itself is in active expansion, and the discovery capability is no longer Anthropic's to gate.

 The agentic ecosystem is already producing observable incidents with no established security baseline.
+The governance response to that gap is only now taking shape, in the agent control planes every major platform is racing to ship.
 Antiy CERT documented 1,184 malicious skills across ClawHub before coordinated disclosure.
 Trend Micro found 492 MCP servers exposed to the internet with zero authentication controls.
 Check Point Research disclosed remote code execution in Claude Code through poisoned repository configuration files.
 The CyberDesserts investigation into OpenClaw documented this pattern in detail: security was not a design consideration in the early agentic marketplace, and attackers found it before defenders had finished mapping the surface.

 OpenClaw: When AI Agent Marketplaces Become a Supply Chain Risk